alejandro-isaza/AIObservable/README.md

 * Each observable object keeps its own set of observers.
 This makes it easier to debug.
 * I like having an observer protocol for each class that is observable.
 A protocol allows you to better document each event that the observable class can dispatch and what parameters it has.
 It also gives meaningul names to the methods.
 For instance `collection:didAddObject:atIndex:` as opposed to `didAddObject:(NSNotification*)notification`.

+## Known Issues

+`AIObservable` is currently not (fully) compatible with Swift because Swift doesn't support invocations.
+I don't have any plans to fix this on this project as it would require a completly different approach.
+You can still use it in Swift but your classes (both observers and observables) need to inherit from `NSObject`.

 ## Example